Akil Baddoo Player Props: Tigers vs. Guardians

 Akil Baddoo At The Plate

-- This season, Baddoo has recorded at least one hit in three of seven games (42.9%), and had multiple hits twice.
+- Baddoo has gotten a hit in three of nine games this season (33.3%), with multiple hits twice.

+- In nine games played this season, he has not hit a home run.

-- He has scored a run in three of seven games so far this season.
+- He has scored a run in three of nine games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.